RyanJJunor/advent-of-code-2020/README.md

 # advent-of-code-2020

+Took a break, will hopefully get back in to it and complete it for the next one.

 <h1><b>Day 1.</b></h1>
 Included two solution for both part one and part two.<br>
 The two functions for task one take very similar times.<br>